 Do you have an area of the yard where none of these things will work?
-It may be a short section of fence, perhaps a gate or an awkward corner?
-If our cat sees a space in the containment system he will be off.
+It may be a short section of fence, perhaps a gate or an awkward corner.

 The panelling is smooth so the cat will not be able to get purchase to get over the wall.
 Make sure that the polycarbonate section is long enough so that the cat can’t simply fly over the top.
 We know how persistent cats are.